Clareification

-Clareification is the weekly student newsletter of Clare College, a college of the University of Cambridge.
-Named as a pun on the college's name, it was padded out with comedy articles, gradually turning into a weekly or fortnightly comedy paper.
-The paper is produced by editor(s) elected each year by the student body.
+Clareification is the student newsletter of Clare College, a college of the University of Cambridge.
+It is produced termly by editor(s) elected each year by the student body.

 In 2005, it won the 'Best College Paper' award in The Cambridge Student.

 Controversy

 In 2007, in a guest-edited edition devoted to religious satire, entitled Crucification, the magazine re-printed one of the Danish Muhammad cartoons which provoked an international incident when they were originally published 15 months earlier.